abrykajlo/ejournal/README.md

-# ejournal
+# helpyourself
-Python library for generating PDFs for journalling on eNote eReaders
+A Python Journaling Framework